KipCollo/ToolsCorn/Mobile/Flutter/Readme.md

 The Flutter framework is organized into a series of layers.Each layer is built upon the previous layer.The upper layer is more frequently used thgan the lower layers.

 You can compose the ready-made widgets Flutter provoides, or create your custom widgets using same tools and techniques that flutter Team uses to build the framework.
+Flutter is special in that it makes it truly possible to “write once, and deploy everywhere.”
+As of this writing, Flutter apps will deploy to Android, iOS, and ChromeOS.
+In the near future, Flutter apps will also run as web apps and desktop apps on all major operating systems.

+It’s a platform that provides everything you need to build applications: rendering engine, UI components, testing frameworks, tooling, router, and many more features
+Flutter apps are written in the programming language called Dart.Dart is also owned and maintained by Google.

+**Why does Flutter use Dart**:-

+1. Dart supports both just-in-time (JIT) compiling and ahead-of-time (AOT) compiling:
+   - The AOT compiler changes Dart into efficient native code.
+This makes Flutter fast (a win for the user and the developer), but it also means that (nearly) the entire framework is written in Dart.
+For you, the developer, that means you can customize almost everything.
+   - Dart’s optional JIT compiling allows hot reloading to exist.
+Fast development and iteration is a key to the joy of using Flutter.
+2. Dart is object-oriented.
+This makes it easy to write visual user experiences with Dart, with no need for a markup language.
+3. Dart is a productive, predictable language.
+It’s easy to learn, and it feels familiar.Whether you come from a dynamic language or a static language, you can get up and running with ease.

+At a high level, Flutter is a reactive, declarative, and composable view-layer library, much like ReactJS on the web (but more like React mixed with the browser, because Flutter is a complete rendering engine as well).
+In a nutshell, you build a mobile UI by composing together a bunch of smaller components called widgets.
+Everything is a widget, and widgets are just Dart classes that know how to describe their view.
+Structure is defined with widgets, styles are defined with widgets, and so are animations and anything else you can think of that makes up a UI.

 ## Hot Reload